kiba/Writings/fac/chp13_new_world_new_people.md

 **Year 2, Day 123**

-The Vytal cultural festival begun.
+The Vytal cultural festival began.

 Some of our Mechatron representatives are displaying Chikyuu cultural work.